-I’ve saved over $2,000 just because I eliminated that one bill from by budget over two years ago.
+I’ve saved over $2,000 just because I eliminated that one bill from my budget over two years ago.

 The best part?
 I still get to watch all of my favorite TV shows, even though I don’t have a cable subscription.
 Here are a few ways you can watch TV without cable, too.

-Hulu is my personal favorite ways to watch TV without cable.
+Hulu is my personal favorite way to watch TV without cable.
 The basic plan starts at just $7.99 per month.
-Selecting this plan gives you unlimited access to stream on your choice of devices with limited commercials.
+Selecting this plan gives you unlimited access to stream on your choice of devices, with limited commercials.

-You could also pick Hulu with Live TV for $39.99 per month.
+You could also choose Hulu with Live TV for $39.99 per month.
 With this plan you can stream 50+ live TV channels in addition to what you get with the basic plan.

-Even if you sign up for the higher priced plan you could still save at least $30 per month on the average over cable.
+Even if you sign up for the higher priced plan you could still save at least $30 per month (on average) over cable.
 You can also cancel or switch plans at any time without having to pay a disconnect fee.

 2. Sling TV

-But if your channels aren’t available on the Orange plan, you could choose the blue plan for $25 per month and get 40 channels.
-Picking both plan is also an option that gives you a $5 discount.
+If your channels aren’t available on the Orange plan, you could choose the Blue plan for $25 per month and get 45 channels.
+Picking both plans is also an option that gives you a $5 discount.

 If you want to add premium packages, such as sports, kids, Hollywood, or any of the other ones available, there is an extra fee that varies depending on the package you choose.

 One advantage to Sling TV is that you get several choices.
 However, you may have to pay for both to get all of the channels you want.
-If you add even extras, the price will quickly become close to what you’ve be paying for cable.
+If you add extras, the price will quickly become close to what you’ve been paying for cable.